USS Pampanito Depth Gauge Replacement

 USS Pampanito is a WW II submarine museum and memorial on Fisherman's Wharf in San Francisco.
 Our preservation goal is to make the submarine as complete and accurate to our summer 1945 restoration date as possible.
 This note is a description of the project to replace the missing depth gauges, and a heartfelt thank you note to the individuals and corporations that helped make it possible.

-To create a restoration plan, we first studied a gauge list from 1944 we found in microfilm from the National Archives and Records Administration, the original gauge boards and flanges, the gauges on the boat, the couple of photos from WW II, and the few photos we have from the early museum period, and photos from the other museum boats.
+To create a restoration plan, we first studied a gauge list from 1944 we found in microfilm from the National Archives and Records Administration, the original gauge boards and flanges, the gauges on the boat, the few of photos we have from WW II, the few photos we have from the early museum period, and photos from the other museum boats.

 * The dive station in the Control Room had two 16", 15-165 depth gauges used by the dive planesmen.
 These were replaced by two simulator gauges during the reserve period.
 During the 1990s, these were replaced by two real depth gauges from other boats.
 One is on loan from the US Naval Historical Center, and the other was donated from the collection of USS Alabama & USS Drum.
 Each gauge was checked and the radium dials and needles where emitting very low levels of radiation (below unmonitored exposure standards).
-We confirmed that the normal vent holes were clear (to prevent radon buildup) and did not open the gauges before installation.
+We confirmed that the normal vent holes were clear (to prevent radon buildup), did not open the gauges before installation and have visitor proofed them to prevent disturbing the dials and needles.

 Follow-up work is needed to plumb the gauge lines into the gauges and maybe to add a reference needle (for decks a wash, periscope, radar, etc. depth.)